-Why President Goodluck Jonathan was wrong to claim ‘Nigeria is not a poor country’Comments 2
+President Goodluck Jonathan claims ‘Nigeria is not a poor country’.
+Is he correct?Comments 2

 “Nigeria is not a poor country,” President Goodluck Jonathan declared earlier this month in response to a World Bank report which listed Nigeria among the five poorest countries in the world.
 The claim is wrong and misleading.